Mraanderson/sstv-groundstation/README.md

 After launch, use the web interface to:

 1. **Set your location** — Required for accurate satellite pass predictions
+2. **Run SDR Calibration** - To obtain a PPM value for your speciffic SDR device, to be used when recording.
-2. **Refresh TLE data** — Updates orbital elements for current satellite tracking
+3. **Refresh TLE data** — Updates orbital elements for current satellite tracking (Should be automatic now when location is set)
-3. **Enable recording** — Starts capturing IQ streams for later decoding
+4. **Enable recording** — Starts capturing IQ streams for later decoding

+Currently broken:
 Captured IQ streams are automatically converted to `.wav` format and added to the **Recordings** library for playback and analysis.

 ---